Out of Sight & Out of Mind

 Facts Still Matter

 When one actually takes a close look at the data it’s very easy to conclude that police pose a much greater threat to the general public, than the public does to them.
 And at that, the communities that law enforcement regularly demonize and stigmatize contribute considerably less of a threat than their white counterparts.
 This isn’t bias or spin; these are cold hard facts with the data and numbers to back them up.
-Of course, even before the era of Trumpian politics facts mattered very little to law enforcement or ring-wing pundits who follow suit.
-Like virtually all of Trump’s positions, his rhetoric is not rooted in tangible evidence, fact or any sort of real world reality whatsoever.
-Trump’s dangerous views on policing is simply the latest in a long line of right wing conservative grandstanding utilized to peddle fear and gain favor amongst his support base and just another one of his lies being continually pushed to mislead and misinform the public.
-At the end of the day Trump’s rhetoric is the continuation of a massive PR campaign carried out and championed by the police with the end goal of that campaign being to seduce the public into believing that the police cannot possibly provide security and safety in this country without racial profiling, massive civil-rights violations, and overly aggressive, disproportionate use of physical force all while disproportionately targeting communities of color.
+Of course, even before the era of Trumpian politics facts mattered very little to law enforcement or ring-wing pundits who blindly follow suit in the defense.
+Like virtually all of Trump’s positions, his rhetoric is not rooted in any tangible evidence, fact or any sort of real-world reality whatsoever.
+Trump’s dangerous views on policing are simply the latest in a long line of right-wing conservative grandstanding utilized to peddle fear and gain favor amongst his support base and just another one of his lies being continually pushed to mislead and misinform the public.
+At the end of the day, Trump’s rhetoric is the continuation of a massive PR campaign carried out and championed by the police with the end goal of that campaign being to seduce the public into believing that the police cannot possibly provide security and safety in this country without racial profiling, massive civil-rights violations, and overly aggressive, disproportionate use of physical force all while disproportionately targeting communities of color.
 In essence, Trump has engaged in a disturbing and troubling precedent that police and special interest law enforcement groups have already cultivated for years; which is exaggerating and romanticizing the danger that cops face to a greater degree than what it actually really is.
-Trump’s rhetoric not only warps the public’s perception of the police and the danger they face but, perhaps even more dangerously it gives legitimacy to the warped perception of how police view themselves and the public that they are supposedly here to serve and protect.
+Trump’s rhetoric not only warps the public’s perception of the police and the danger they face but, perhaps even more dangerously it gives legitimacy to the warped perception of how police view themselves and the public that they are supposedly hired to serve and protect.
 It’s not disturbing that Trump publicly is a staunch backer of the police.
 Every past president, yes EVEN Barrack Obama, has by in large fallen rank and file in staunch support of the police.
 Historically speaking, past presidents have said little to nothing in regards to addressing police violence and brutality, let alone condemning it in this country.
-And even one has had their hand forced to address the topic, normally after some wide scale protest or unrest any condemnations of the police that are issued (if any are made at all) are almost always tepid and lacking of any teeth at best.
+And even when one has had their hand forced to address the topic, normally after some wide-scale protest or unrest any condemnations of the police that are issued (if any are made at all) are almost always tepid at best and lacking of any teeth.
 Trump’s blind allegiance and championing of the police is not an anomaly, quite frankly it’s to be expected.
-What is uniquely disturbing and dangerous about Trump’s rhetoric however, is his deliberate attempt to use fear mongering to paint a alternate reality where the police are not only a marginalized and persecuted minority by democrats, civil-rights advocates, criminal justice reformist and anyone else who dares question or make the slightest challenge to their authority but, likewise weaponize these lies to paint any form of police oversight of those that propose it as a enemy to ‘law and order’.
-Trump’s words and rhetoric, which are then in turn parroted and used as validation within law enforcement circles doesn’t just take place within a vacuum.
-This dangerous and patently false ideology has the potential to reap severe and very dire real world consequences.
+What is uniquely disturbing and dangerous about Trump’s rhetoric, however, is his deliberate attempt to use fear-mongering to paint an alternate reality where the police are not only a marginalized and persecuted minority by democrats, civil-rights advocates, criminal justice reformist and anyone else who dares question or make the slightest challenge to their authority; but, likewise, weaponize these lies to paint any form of police oversight and those that propose it as an enemy to ‘law and order’.
+Trump’s words and rhetoric, which are then, in turn, parroted and used as validation within law enforcement circles doesn’t just take place within a vacuum.
+This dangerous and patently false ideology has the potential to reap severe and very dire real-world consequences.
 Especially when police are being prepped, groomed and conditioned to see the cities and communities they’re supposedly there to protect as being more dangerous than they really are; coming from the white house nonetheless.
 We step into extremely dangerous territory when we allow Trump and law enforcement to utilize fictionalized worldview as political leverage to further their own agenda in the hopes of muzzling and silencing voices from communities of color all throughout the country that are demanding true, hard-hitting and genuine police reform.

 When all is said and done, it doesn’t take a rocket scientist to pick up on the same consistent and deliberate patterns and tropes in which Trump engages in.
 Trump almost universally never praises the police unless it is at the expense of conversely criminalizing and scapegoating another marginalized or otherwise vulnerable minority or community that he knows his support base already hates.
 It is a deliberate and calculated move on Trump’s part to always pair these two together when discussing the police or lauding law enforcement.
-Like almost anything else with Trump, his support of the police ultimately ties back to the unbridled bigotry, racism and xenophobia that he regularly cultivates and harvests within the ranks of his supporters.
-To his base, the police are the proverbial white knights who are there to beat, maim, harass and ultimately suppress anyone that they feel threatened by or believe does not belong or fit within their own warped, idealized framework of what they believe this country should look like and Donald Trump will somehow restore, i.e. ‘make america great again’.
+Like almost anything else with Trump, his support of the police ultimately ties back to the unbridled bigotry, racism, and xenophobia that he regularly cultivates and harvests within the ranks of his supporters.
+To his base, the police are the proverbial white knights who are there to beat, maim, harass and ultimately suppress anyone that they feel threatened by or believe does not belong or fit within their own warped, idealized framework of what they believe this country should look like.
+And Donald Trump is their champion who will somehow restore this mythical, imaginary vision, i.e. ‘make america great again’.
 In this narrative, Trump not only makes the police to be persecuted underdogs which he can use as one of his rallying points to energize and invigorate his base; but likewise make them out to be the sole defenders against nonexistent, imaginary threats he blames on groups that he regularly castigates and demonizes.
-The end result being Trump gets to use the police as a political pawns, who are rewarded with a constantly rotating roster of nonexistent threats and boogiemen both Trump and the police can default on whenever criticism is levied against them.
+The end result being Trump gets to use the police as a political pawn, who are rewarded with a constantly rotating roster of nonexistent threats and boogiemen both Trump and the police can default on whenever criticism is levied against them.

 Confronting Lies & the Realities of Police Brutality

-In short, contrary to all the chest pounding, teeth gnashing and fear mongering, touted by Trump and his support base, the police are not a marginalized group.
-They simply are not, and to suggest that they even remotely are is nothing short of a ugly, bold faced lie.
-If anything they are endowed by society and armed to the teeth by the state with more privileges, protections and power than the rest of the general public could ever imagine or dream of.
+In short, contrary to all the chest-pounding, teeth-gnashing and fear-mongering, touted by Trump and his support base, the police are not a marginalized group.
+They simply are not, and to suggest that they even remotely are is nothing short of an ugly, bald-faced lie.
+If anything, police are endowed by society and armed to the teeth by the state with more privileges, protections, and power than the rest of the general public could ever imagine or dream of.
 Police are not a marginalized minority or disenfranchised in manner whatsoever.
-To the contrary, they are a protected class, frequently operating with complete disregard outside and above the law.
+On the contrary, they are a protected class, frequently operating with complete disregard outside and above the law.
 And Trump’s attempts to misconstrues police as a vulnerable minority, under systemic attack facing special danger is simply just not true.
 In fact, nothing could possibly be farther from the truth.
-Cops do not need less oversight, in fact by what we’ve seen documented by thousands of everyday citizens over the past several years it’s that if anything there has never been a more dire need for more stringent oversight, deep sweeping police reform as well as harsher punishments and sentences levied against police officers who abuse their authority and break the law.
-The tepid response from the Obama administration hardly remedied little grievances were actually seriously addressed at the federal level, and what small marginal victories were made under that administration are already being rolled back by a archaic, authoritarian Trump administration which seems hell bent on taking the country back to a pre-civil rights era style of policing in this nation.
+Cops do not need less oversight, in fact by what we’ve seen documented by thousands of everyday citizens over the past several years it’s that if anything there has never been a more dire need for more stringent oversight, deep sweeping police reform, as well as harsher punishments and sentences, levied against police officers who lie, abuse their authority and break the law.
+The tepid response from the Obama administration hardly remedied what little grievances were actually seriously addressed at the federal level.
+And what small marginal victories were actually made under that administration are already being rolled back by an archaic, authoritarian Trump administration which seems hell-bent on taking the country back to a pre-civil rights era style of policing in this nation.
 I will say an unpopular opinion that even some of the staunchest police reform advocates may bristle at.
 Simply put, the police have far too many protections.
 Plain and simple.
-Time and time again we are affirmed that police officers, while in title and theory are public servants; in practice they are in fact a special protected class under the current definitions of our nation’s laws.
-Police are already by far the the most heavily protected civil occupation and class of citizen in the entire country.
-No other profession has as many hurdles, loopholes, clauses, red tape and other backdoor tricks that make it nearly impossible to terminate, bar and prosecute racist, negligent, abusive and downright violent cops, even when said aforementioned behavior is well known and documented.
-Over the decades, under the insidious guise of tough on crime reforms and various other laws and ordinances quietly passed in cities and states crime coast to coast, politicians have made it virtually impossible to realistically hold police accountable.
-Many politicians, in fear of appearing weak on crime blindly rubber stamp police demands without question, which often times are demanded at the behest of powerful and increasingly influential police unions who work to serve themselves not the public which public servants are responsible for and answer to.
-The U.S. policing institution, the deadliest police force in the developed world, now under the influence of reckless and increasing desperate Trump administration and Sessions led Department of Justice is becoming even less accountable than it was before.
-As hard as it is to imagine that things could worse, this could be the bleak future we face as courts packed to the brim with far right judges appointed by Trump continually rig an already biased justice system ever more in a favor of tiny, already disproportionately protected segment of the population that hungers for even further privilege and protection codified into law.
+Time and time again we are affirmed that police officers, while in title and theory are supposed to be public servants; are in fact really a special protected class under the current definitions of our nation’s laws.
+Police are already by far the most heavily protected civil occupation and class of citizens in the entire country.
+No other profession has as many hurdles, loopholes, clauses, red tape and other backdoor tricks that make it nearly impossible to terminate, bar and prosecute racist, negligent, abusive and downright violent cops; even when said aforementioned behavior is well known and documented.
+Over the decades, under the insidious guise of tough on crime reforms and various other laws and ordinances quietly passed in cities and states from coast to coast, politicians have made it virtually impossible to realistically hold police accountable.
+Many politicians, in fear of appearing weak on crime blindly rubber-stamp police demands without question, which oftentimes are demanded at the behest of powerful and increasingly influential police unions who work to serve themselves; not the public which all public servants are responsible for and answer to.
+The institution of U.S. policing, already one of the deadliest in the developed world, is now under the influence of reckless and increasing desperate Trump administration and a Jeff Sessions led Department of Justice that is becoming even less accountable than it was before.
+As hard as it is to imagine that things could worse, this could be the bleak future we face as courts packed to the brim with far-right judges appointed by Trump continually rig an already biased justice system ever more in a favor of tiny, already disproportionately protected segment of the population that hungers for even further privilege and protection codified into law.